 So now that we have done our trip to Florida over Christmas when Maya was 3 months, and our recent trip to Puerto Rico for my girlfriend’s wedding when Maya was 6 months (we got lucky with hot vacay’s this winter!), I feel like I can pass on some tips and tricks for flying with a baby.
 I’m definitely no expert, but both were long enough travel days and used different airlines, so I feel like we had a bit of variety in our experience.
 Some were nighttime flights, some were daytime ones, and all had connections.

 I was definitely nervous before going, but in the end found it not to be too bad.
-Here was some of the stuff that worked for us.
+Here were some of the things that worked for us.

 Once on the plane, we ended up getting her to sleep a few different ways.
 When we had the empty middle seat we would lie her down with some cozy blankets all around, and then give her a bottle and sing quietly until she nodded off.
 You obviously need to stay alert when they are sleeping like this though, as you can’t let them roll around!
 We also used the carrier and had her fall asleep in it, but we found it to be a bit uncomfortable to sit in after a while.
 Because of that, we would instead hold her facing outwards or inwards (whichever she preferred) and went to the back of the plane to bounce a little.
 I would just go and stand behind the bathrooms where the hosts/hostesses are.
 They were always super friendly.
 This usually made her sleepy and then we would go back to our seats, sit down carefully, and she would stay asleep.
 It’s not the best because then your arms aren’t really free to do anything else, but if you just want to put your head back and try to doze a little yourself, it’s not bad.